 Why it’s awesome: If you didn’t already know, the Mongolian Empire stretched as far as Poland!
 In medieval times, post invasion, this square was born and it’s a stunning piece of medieval urban planning.
 The whole of Krakow’s Old Town is a UNESCO World Heritage site, and this is its bustling and vibrant centre.
 It’s one of the hotspots in Krakow, as there are a number of historical buildings here, as well as places to eat, drink, and be merry!
 Look out for a mishmash of architecture, including houses with neoclassical 20th-century facades.

 What to do there: Just walk around and take in the incredible atmosphere of one of the largest squares in Europe.
 There are a number of important attractions in Krakow on the edges of the square which are definitely worth a visit.
+If you’re looking for where to stay in Krakow, there will be plenty of great accommodation options around this area as well.
 Check out the Cloth Hall (which we’ll talk about later), and St. Mary’s Basilica.
 This is one of the best spots in town for nightlife, and it’s also where you’ll find some of the top places to eat in Krakow!

 #2 – Wawel Castle – One of Krakow’s coolest historical sites